fionnydarmawan/cse15l-lab-reports/LabReport1.md

 `ls -lat`

 <img src="ls-lat.png" width="300" height="200">

-(This command lists the files and directories in the current working directory)
+(This command lists the files and directories in the current working directory.
+This command also sorts modification time with the most recently modified files listed first, as shown in the screenshot.)

 `ls -a`

 ![Image](las-a.png)

+(This command lists the hidden files in the working directory.
+The file always starts with a dot ".", as shown in the screenshot above.)

 `ls <directory>`